nabeelvalley/docs/src/content/blog-md/2024/20-10/week-40-ye-olde-web.md

 ---
-title: week 40, year 2024 - ye olde web
+title: week 42, year 2024 - ye olde web
+description: Old websites
+published: false
+feature: false
 subtitle: 20 October 2024
 ---
 the past few weeks have been pretty much just a youtube-fueled mess of internet nostalgia and rain but from that i suppose we have a few nuggets of internet history

 # what i found